The cost of the Cunningham Brace and treatment including all consultations at LOC is as follows.

-Depending on the age of the child when LOC’s treatment commenced and the rate of growth of the child a replacement brace may be required.
+Depending on the age of you child when LOC’s treatment commences and the rate of growth of the child, a replacement brace may be required.
 The costs of the second brace are the same.

 |Please note: Depending on the age of the child when LOC’s treatment commenced and the rate of growth of the child a replacement brace may be required.
 The costs of the second brace are the same.|

 Club foot, or clubfoot, is the general name given for a medical condition called congenital talipes equinovarus (CTEV).
 Congenital means that you’re born with the condition, which can occur in one or both feet.
 It is quite common, occurring in around one in every 1,000 babies born in the UK.

 The affected foot will look like it’s rotating internally at the ankle, with the foot pointing down and inwards.
 The soles of the feet face backwards.
 If left untreated, people with club feet often appear to be walking on their ankles or the sides of their feet.

 Young babies are naturally flexible, and we can use some of that to correct club foot.
 There are stages to that process and most cases respond well to correction using the Ponseti method (see question four) followed by a long period of maintenance using what is known as the ‘boots and bar’ approach.

 LOC does not carry out the Ponseti method directly.
 Instead, we see patients who are referred to us or who have already been seen by club foot and Ponseti experts.
 Typically, we work with patients in that final boots and bar stage.
 However, we are pioneering the use of a different brace, known as the Cunningham Brace (see question six).

 We are the only clinic in the UK and Europe offering Cunningham Brace treatment and we will only proceed if our clinical judgement is that your baby’s condition has been fully corrected by Ponseti treatment.